taic20/Search-Engine/README.md

 # Googol - Distributed Web Search Engine

 ## Overview
+This project was made by college students for the course Distributed Systems
 Googol is a distributed web search engine that implements:
 - Web crawling and indexing
 - Distributed processing with RMI